Banner Image - Basingstoke as viewed from hilltop

 Although it’s a great base to commute to London, Reading, Southampton and other areas, Basingstoke has become an important economic centre in its own right.
 It houses the UK headquarters of De La Rue, Sun Life Financial, ST Ericsson, The Automobile Association, GAME, Motorola, Barracuda Networks, Eli Lilly and Company amongst many others.

 Basingstoke dates back to Roman times and is full of rich heritage, it even played an important part of the English Civil War.
-The birth place of Burberry and Elizabeth, why not give take a trip and explore everything this diverse town has to offer?
+The birth place of Burberry why not give take a trip and explore everything this diverse town has to offer?

 Basingstoke Travel Links